-There are many kinds of assessment used in education to evaluate student learning, identify strengths and challenges, and aid in lesson planning, and they often take the form of online tools.
+There are many kinds of assessments used in education to evaluate student learning, identify strengths and challenges, and aid in lesson planning, and they often take the form of online tools.
 This article will explore the strengths and weaknesses of some of these key methods of evaluation.

 What are summative assessments?

 Summative assessments help educators judge how a student is performing relative to other students at a point in time.
 These tests or evaluations provide evidence that students have met the learning outcomes of an instructional unit.
-This sort of assessment is common in education for evaluating students at the end of an instructional unit, typically in a high stakes environment; some examples are chapter tests, midterm exams or finals, or a test to successfully complete a subject or grade.
-Sometimes rather than a test, a summative evaluation of a project or presentation achieves the goal of assessing student achievement.
+This sort of assessment is common in education for evaluating students at the end of an instructional unit, typically in a high-stakes environment; some examples are chapter tests, midterm exams or finals, or a test to successfully complete a subject or grade.
+Sometimes rather than a test, a summative evaluation of a project or presentation meets the goal of assessing student achievement.